 5. WHEELS, WHEEL BEARINGS, BRAKES & SHOCKS

 Bearings should be checked every 5,000km or yearly.
 This is best done by a mechanic.
 Travelling through water deeper than the wheel bearings can cause bearings to ingest water.
 Bearings must be checked regularly to ensure quantity and quality of the bearing grease.
 If unmaintained, incorrectly tensioned bearings can cause damage to your hubs and axles.
-Bearing temperatures should be checked daily whilst traveling, simply by touching both bearing caps with back of your hand to feel for inconsistency or excessive heat which can lead to bearing failure
+Bearing temperatures should be checked daily whilst travelling, simply by touching both bearing caps with back of your hand to feel for inconsistency or excessive heat which can lead to bearing failure

-Shock temperatures should be checked when traveling longer or at higher speeds on corrugated roads to avoid overheating which can lead to premature failure, -30c/180c are within the accepted temperatures of the shocks currently used by Ultimate
+Shock temperatures should be checked when traveling longer or at higher speeds on corrugated roads to avoid overheating which can lead to premature failure. -30c/180c are within the accepted temperatures of the shocks currently used by Ultimate.

 6. WHEEL ALIGNMENT

 Driving off road and 4-wheel driving will influence the alignment of the wheels on your camper.
-It is recommended that regular alignment of the wheels be made, especially where irregular or excessive tire wear is noticed.
+It is recommended that regular alignment of the wheels be made, especially where irregular or excessive tyre wear is noticed.